 Work within schools

-Schools are asked to submit requests for direct involvement to the Educational Psychology Service by a deadline each term so that they can be considered collectively by the whole team.
+Schools are asked to submit requests for direct involvement to the EPS by a deadline each term so that they can be considered collectively by the whole team.
 Schools can request involvement according to a variety of activities (e.g. in depth consultation, observation of individual or group or individual assessment).
-Click here for a copy of our request for involvement form.

 The ELSA project is an initiative designed to build the capacity of schools to support the emotional needs of their pupils from within their resources, recognising that children learn better and are happier if their emotional needs are met.
-Following the successful delivery of two ELSA training courses which took place during 2016 and 2017, Bracknell Educational Psychology Service would be pleased to offer further courses in Emotional Literacy Support Assistant (ELSA) Training, according to demand.
+Following the successful delivery of 2 ELSA training courses, which took place during 2016 and 2017, Bracknell EPS would be pleased to offer further courses in ELSA training, according to demand.
 The training offer is subject to interest and requires a minimum of 20 and a maximum of 25 participants per cohort.
-Please contact Lyn Slade directly to register your interest in receiving training on 01344 354016 or at Lyn.Slade@bracknell-forest.gov.uk.
+Please contact Lyn Slade directly to register your interest in receiving training on 01344 354016 or by email to Lyn.Slade@bracknell-forest.gov.uk.

 ELSA training includes: